ldw200012/YOLOV5_DuckieBot/README.md

       Follow the instructions in Roboflow https://www.youtube.com/watch?v=MdF6x6ZmLAY until 15:40.

-      From now on, you need to remember the
+      From now on, you need to remember the '''''link''''' provided by Roboflow.
-      ### 'link'
-      provided by Roboflow.
 (Choose 'Terminal' among 'Jupyter/Terminal/Raw URL')

 ### B. Train dataset
 1. Go into the '/content' folder in this git repository.